Certificate PDF available after successful completion of the course.

-This 50 Case Studies Course is an overall review of 12-lead ECG and Rhythm interpretation.
+This 50 ECG Case Study Course is an overall review of 12-lead ECG and Rhythm interpretation.
 It contains 50 12-Lead ECG tracings with multiple-choice Q&A and detailed answer explanations as examples of common patterns you will encounter in your practice.
-Topics include: STEMI, non-STEMI, hyperacute Ts, early repolarization (benign normal variant),transition zone, R-wave progression, electrical axis, T-wave characteristics, QT-interval, Bundle Branch Blocks, IVCD, WPW, LVH, left and right atrial enlargement, LAFB, Brugada Syndrome——- as well as common rhythm abnormalities.
+Topics include: STEMI, non-STEMI, hyperacute Ts, early repolarization (benign normal variant),transition zone, R-wave progression, electrical axis, T-wave characteristics, QT-interval, Bundle Branch Blocks, IVCD, WPW, LVH, left and right atrial enlargement, LAFB, Brugada Syndrome, as well as some common rhythm abnormalities.
 Each tracing is carefully reproduced as a duplicate of the clinical tracing (including artifact).
 Certain leads have been labeled and selectively magnified to emphasize the salient feature of that particular tracing.

 This 50 Case Study Course can stand alone or work as a complement to the online 12-Lead ECG Interpretation Course, ideally taken after completion of the 12-lead Course.
 The 50 Case Studies will serve as a review and enhancement of the material covered in the 12-Lead Course.
 If you would like to register for the 12-lead ECG Course Click Here.
 Other recommended, but not required, reading material would include the 12-lead Textbook & 12-lead Workbook combo.
-Click here for more info.

 Hardware/Software Requirements: High speed connection to the Internet.
 Browser: the most current version of Microsoft Internet Explorer, Chrome, Safari or Mozilla Firefox.
 Printer access recommended to print completion certificate.